Lakorthus/100-days-of-code/README.md

 **Thoughts**: I struggle with this subject, as so far I have been using Firebase to implement the login and sign up functionality which I found easier to implement than Auth0 but I like the challenge.

+### Day 74: Dec 5, Monday

+**Today's Progress**: I have been learning about the React Context API and how to use it to manage the state of the app.

+**Thoughts**: I will start building and app with all the hackathons in miniatures, I am so excited to start building it.

+### Day 75: Dec 6, Tuesday

+**Today's Progress**: We learned how to deploy our backend with Render finally we have our backend deployed.
+That is a milestone for me.

+**Thoughts**: I am so grateful for the support of my teammates and the School of Code team for the opportunity to be part of this project.

+### Day 76: Dec 7, Wednesday

+**Today's Progress**: We learned how to deploy our backend with Render and how to deploy our frontend with Netlify.

+**Thoughts**: I am very happy with all the progress that we have made in these last 11 weeks, I am so grateful for the support of my teammates and the School of Code team for the opportunity to be part of this project.

+### Day 77: Dec 8, Thursday

+**Today's Progress**: We have been working with CouchDB and how to use it to store the data for our project it looks like a good option to store the data for our project only one side is that we need to pay for the service.

+**Thoughts**: Planning something to change my future, I am so grateful for the support of my teammates and the School of Code team for the opportunity to be part of this project.

+### Day 78: Dec 9, Friday

+**Today's Progress**: Hackathon day, we have been working in a full stack app using React, Node.js, Express, and MongoDB.
+We have been working on the backend and the frontend and deploying the project on render and netlify.

+**Thoughts**: Happy we the result of the project, I am so grateful for the support of my teammates and the School of Code team for the opportunity to be part of this project.

+### Day 79: Dec 10, Saturday

+**Today's Progress**: Planning After Hours project, to present on Monday for the people interested in joining.

+**Thoughts**: Challenging and nerve wrecking, 25 people already signed up for the After Hours project.

+### Day 80: Dec 11, Sunday

+**Today's Progress**: I have finished the After Hours project proposal, I am so excited to start working on it.
+I also start working on my project with the hackathons in miniatures.

+**Thoughts**: I'm in the zone, I am so excited to start working on my project with the hackathons in miniatures and tomorrow I will deliver the proposal for the After Hours project.

+### Day 81: Dec 12, Monday

+**Today's Progress**: CouchBase Workshop, I have learned how to use CouchBase to store the data for our project.

+**Thoughts**: Grateful for the opportunity to learn new technologies, that only can help me to improve my skills

+### Day 82: Dec 13, Tuesday

+**Today's Progress**:

+**Thoughts**:

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)